-If the length and breadth of a rectangle are 6 cm, $2\frac{1}{3}$ cm respectively, what would be the area of that rectangle.
+If the length and breadth of a rectangle are 6 cm, $2\frac{1}{3}$ cm respectively, what

 Area of a rectangle is the product of its length and breadth.
 To multiply a mixed fraction with a whole number, first convert the mixed fractions into an improper fraction and then multiply.